Z3rio/zerio-proximityprompts/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/S2k_cC64QG8/0.jpg)](https://www.youtube.com/watch?v=S2k_cC64QG8)

 This is a simple to use proximity prompt library, which can act as a great alternative to GTA 5 Help Texts, Targetting Points, etc.

+**Please note: the examples below assume that you've renamed the directory to zerio-proximityprompt, aka without the S**

+This repo still includes the s at the end in the name, as old links would break otherwise.

 ## Example usage

 (This includes all parameters, you can skip the ones you dont care about and it will just use the default value)

 ```lua
 exports["zerio-proximityprompt"]:AddNewPrompt({